 - Review our Admission Requirements and Evaluation Criteria

 The UofSC College of Pharmacy evaluates applicants holistically to determine a candidate's potential as a student pharmacist.
-This means that in addition to GPA and PCAT score, we consider all qualities and attributes of applicants evidenced by their application package.
+This means that in addition to GPA, we consider all qualities and attributes of applicants evidenced by their application package.

 - Review our Technical Standards [pdf]

 The PharmCAS is an electronic application that is submitted through the Pharmacy College Application Service.

 The PharmCAS application will be available by noon on July 14, 2022, and must be submitted by the March deadline.